Chinese cruiser Jiyuan: Design

 When Jiyuan was originally ordered by the Imperial Chinese Navy, she was to be the third Dingyuan-class ironclad battleship built by AG Vulcan Stettin in Stettin, Germany.
 The Chinese had been seeking larger warships from British shipyards, but negotiations had stalled.
 They turned instead to German shipyards, who the Chinese managed to negotiate a deal with.
 The orders for the three ironclads were placed following the construction of the German Sachsen class.
-Due to funding issues, she was instead reduced in size to that of a protected cruiser, and the planned build of up to a dozen ships were reduced to just those three.
+Due to funding issues, she was instead reduced in size to that of a protected cruiser, and the planned build of up to a dozen ships was reduced to just those three.

 Jiyuan displaced 2300 LT and measured 236 ft long overall, with a beam of 34.5 ft and an average draft of 17 ft.
 The propulsion system consisted of a 2800 ihp produced by a pair of compound-expansion steam engines with two shafts, enabling a cruising speed of 15 kn.
 She was normally fitted with a single military mast, but for the sea voyage from Germany to China she was equipped with additional masts and sails.

 Jiyuan's armour consisted of two 10 in thick steel barbettes around her main guns, 2 in thick gun shields around the others, and 3 in thick deck armour.
-Her main armament was her two breech-loading 8.2 in Krupp guns, mounted in a barbette at towards the front of the ship.
+Her main armament was her two breech-loading 8.2 in Krupp guns, mounted in a barbette towards the front of the ship.
 She had a further 5.9 in Krupp gun mounted in a rear barbette, five Hotchkiss guns and four above water mounted torpedo tubes.